On the Jordan-Moore-Gibson-Thompson equation of nonlinear acoustics

 To rigorously connect \eqref{JMGT-Westervelt} and \eqref{JMGT-Kuznetsov} to the classical (Lighthill-)Westervelt~\cite{lighthill1956viscosity,westervelt1963parametric} and Kuznetsov~\cite{kuznetsov1971equations} models, respectively, as their $\tau=0$ limiting cases, in \cite{bongarti2020vanishing,JMGT_BKVN,JMGT_Neumann} an analysis of convergence in appropriate function spaces has been carried out.
 The challenges in such an analysis arise from the fact that as $\tau\to0$ the PDE changes its type from hyperbolic to parabolic: As mentioned above, the first order formulation of its linearization in case $\tau>0$ gives rise to a group, whereas the $\tau=0$ case is known to lead to an analytic semigroup and maximal parabolic regularity.

-An essential ingredient for such a limiting analyis are $\tau$ uniform bounds.
+An essential ingredient for such a limiting analysis \MarginRone{32.} are $\tau$ uniform bounds.
 To this end, in the derivation of \eqref{energy_est}, exploiting dissipativity $\delta>0$, we employ an alternative estimate of the right hand side